rohanpadhye/JQF/README.md

 Structured fuzzing tools need a way to understand the input format.
 Some tools use [grammars](https://embed.cs.utah.edu/csmith/) and [protobufs](https://github.com/google/libprotobuf-mutator) as a declarative specification.
 JQF uses an imperative approach: arbitrary *generator* programs.
 A generator for type `T` is a function which when invoked returns a random instance of type `T`.
 For example, a generator of type `Date` returns randomly-generated `Date` objects.
 One can easily write generators for more complex types, such as [XML documents](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/xml/XmlDocumentGenerator.java), [JavaScript programs](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/js/JavaScriptCodeGenerator.java), [JVM class files](https://github.com/rohanpadhye/jqf/blob/master/examples/src/main/java/edu/berkeley/cs/jqf/examples/bcel/JavaClassGenerator.java), SQL queries, HTTP requests, and many more -- this is **generator-based structured fuzzing**.
 However, simply sampling random inputs of type `T` is not usually very effective, since the generator does not know if the inputs it is producing are any good.

 **JQF uses code-coverage feedback to bias the pseudo-random source that backs your generator**, thereby encouraging the production of inputs that are both syntactically valid and find bugs deep in your test program.
+Once you have a generator for type `T`, you can fuzz any method that takes an instance of type `T` in its argument list.

 ## Quickstart